wexeis/Documentation/03_Exercises/05_React/weather-api/README.md

 ### Read, Analyze, Read, Analyze, Read and Analyze

-Read the Readme at least 3 times, after each reading discuss what you understood with each others
+Read the Readme at least 3 times; after each reading discuss what you understood with each others

 ### Aim